galuhRastika/Pemobile/README.md

 The History application allows you to read historical stories for free.

 ## Features in History:
-- Log in and register
 - Dashboard (to see story options) read stories according to the selected category
+- Sejarah Pahlawan
+- Sejarah Indonesia
 - Add stories (photos, biodata, and descriptions)
 - Activity